 Yet now, I can live on a meatless diet, drink lots of fluids, am healthy almost all year round, and no longer underweight.
 Some day, I grew up and learnt about eating a proper diet for long-term health.
 Have faith that kids can outgrow fussy eating!

 P.S.
 Wish to unleash your child’s potential in only 15 minutes a day?
-Check out my new web-store at:
+Check out my online workshop at:

 Disclaimer: The above is sharing from my personal experiences with my children, and is not substitute for medical advice.